Tag Archive | "budget"

 TriMet has continued to cut services over the last two budget cycles due to budget shortfalls.
 Last year’s shortfall was $31 million.
 This year $27 million will need to be cut from the budget.

-To balance the budget, TriMet plans a five-percent administrative cut, salary and hiring freezes with a reduction of 120 staff, service reductions, fare increases and a $7.25 million federal stimulus backfill.
+To balance the budget, TriMet plans a five-percent administrative cut, salary and hiring freezes with a reduction of 120 staff, service reductions, fair increases and a $7.25 million federal stimulus backfill.

 Over the last few years, total TriMet services have been cut about 15 percent, primarily in bus services.
 During the same period TriMet’s revenues have continued to grow, with 2008 operating revenues of $395 million and budgeted operating revenues for 2010 reaching $454 million, a 15 percent increase.